INFOBITS: Data Backup Do's & Don'ts

 UH Unix Backups

 As stated in the ITS Data Backup Policy, ITS backs up user files on UH Unix (such as your www) files.
 These backups are only retained for 30 days.
 If you use your hawaii.edu account for web hosting or save files in your UH Unix account, you will want to backup these files to external media.
-PC users can use a program called SSH Secure Shell to backup their data via FTP (File Transfer Protocol) and Mac users can use Fugu to backup data on UH Unix.
+User can use a secure FTP (sFTP) client such as Filezilla for PC or Mac to backup their data.
 These applications allow you to download files to your PC or Mac and then copy the files to CD, DVD, or external drive just like a normal file.